MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > Each section has a *design checklist* that presents architectural areas of concern and design strategies that are localized to the technology scope.
 >
 > Also included are recommendations on the technology capabilities that can help materialize those strategies.
 The recommendations aren't an exhaustive list of all configurations that are available for Application Insights and its dependencies.
-Instead, they list the key recommendations mapped to the design perspectives.
+Instead, they provide the key recommendations mapped to the design perspectives.
 Use the recommendations to build your proof-of-concept or to optimize your existing environments.

 ### Technology scope